LoansBot/infra/setup-notes/postgres.md

+sudo amazon-linux-extras install -y docker sudo yum install -y postgresql libpq-devel sudo service docker start
+# NOTE -> we didn't configure log rotation when setting up the instance,
+# so we have a cron job to truncate the log file.
+If setting up a new
+# instance, it's better to add these flags: --log-driver local
+# which will rotate the logs
-sudo amazon-linux-extras install -y docker sudo yum install -y postgresql libpq-devel sudo service docker start sudo docker run --name postgres -e POSTGRES_USER='ec2-user' -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -d -p 5432:5432 postgres:11.5
+sudo docker run --name postgres -e POSTGRES_USER='ec2-user' -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -d -p 5432:5432 postgres:11.5
 ```